sensibleswap/interface-doc/swap_interface_en.md

 When code is 0, it means success.
 Otherwise it means failed and there will be a msg which describes the specific information.

-data format：
+data format:
-> * token1：token1 info.
+> * token1: token1 info.
 > * token2: token2 info.
 > * lptoken: lpToken info.
 > * rabinApis: rabin oracle address.